-CORPUS CHRISTI WRITERS 2019 will be available in the fall.
-Fifty five authors will be featured.
+CORPUS CHRISTI WRITERS 2019 will be available on November 6.
+Fifty-five authors will be featured.

 Both poetry and prose are included, but the distinction between the two blurs.
 Some works employ rhymes and flowery language, while others tell stories in a gritty, elliptical fashion.
 Some are short and easily accessible while others contain literary references and require effort.
 Some selections might be called memoirs while others look like memoirs, but may actually be fiction.
 Much of the work is “traditional” in style, but one selection is told in the form of e-mails and another takes the form of diary entries.
 One selection employs different fonts.
 Several stories feature often-abrupt shifts in point of view.
 A battleship is personified.
 A dark cloud follows a man who makes a living singing at funerals.
 The spirit of a woman’s dead mother appears as a dove.